josenava/spotify_puzzle/README.md

 spotify_puzzle
 ==============

-spotify puzzle solutions 2013
+Spotify puzzle solutions 2013 (Updated in 2018!!)

-This repository contains my own solutions to the problems you can find in spotify puzzle.
+This repository contains my own solutions to the problems you can find on spotify puzzle website https://labs.spotify.com/puzzles/.

-Right now you can find a working solution to reversebinary and zipfsong problems in python.

-If you want to know some more about the problems you can read them in spotify puzzles webpage.